 Section 1 - Interpretation.

 The initial section of the Master Agreement sets forth some general interpretative concepts and the single agreement architecture contemplated by the parties.
 It specifically states that the Master Agreement and all Confirmations of Transactions constitute a single agreement and that the parties enter into each Transaction in reliance on the single agreement concept.
-Particularly with respect to jurisdictions that do not have a clear netting statute, this provision seeks to establish a legal basis for close-out netting of all covered transactions in the event of counterparty default and early termination.
-It is designed to limit the risk of a liquidator, trustee or receiver of the defaulting party seeking to enforce Transactions that are favourable to the defaulting party while repudiating others (so-called “cherry-picking”).
+Particularly with respect to jurisdictions that do not have a clear netting statute, this provision seeks to establish a legal basis for close-out netting of all Transactions in the event of counterparty insolvency and early termination.
+It is designed to limit the risk of a liquidator, trustee or receiver of the Defaulting Party seeking to enforce Transactions that are favourable to the Defaulting Party while repudiating others (so-called “cherry-picking”).

 In addition, Section 1 provides that the provisions of the Schedule will prevail over any inconsistent provisions of the Master Agreement, and that the provisions of a Confirmation will prevail over any inconsistent provisions of the Master Agreement (including the Schedule).